 iact specifies action to be taken in case of range errors.
-Scope: global Type: optional Intent: in.
+Scope: global to the current process Scope: local

 Specified as: a character variable Ignore, Warning or Abort, default Ignore.

-y A logical mask which is true for all corresponding entries of x that are local to the current process Scope: local Type: required Intent: out.
+\mathbf{y} A logical mask which is true for all corresponding entries of x that are local

+Type: required Intent: out.

 Specified as: a scalar or rank one logical array.